 - Provide safe, secure, and comfortable housing for the Specialist.
 Typical accommodations are hotels, university housing, and if organized in consultation with the Specialist and approved by them, approved homestays with host institution staff or faculty.

 - Organize and provide funding or in-kind assistance for pick-up/drop-off at the airport.

 - Provide funding or in-kind assistance for all meals, including breakfast, lunch, and dinner.
-Typical options include stipends to provide opportunities for Specialists to go to local cafes or shop for groceries, university cafeterias, meals at a homestay, etc. The funding must be calculated in USD.
+Typical options include stipends to provide opportunities for Specialists to go to local cafes or shop for groceries, use university cafeterias, or eat meals with host families, etc. The funding must be calculated in U.S. dollars.

-- Notify U.S. Embassy of any problems or concerns while the Specialist is carrying out his or her project.
+- Notify the U.S. Embassy in Pristina and American Councils Kosova of any problems or concerns while the Specialist is carrying out his or her project.

 - Complete the final report survey.